 Luke Campbell and Anthony Jackson got into a discussion of this.
 Alas it is over my head like a cirrus cloud.

-Somebody suggested that an electron particle beam would resemble a lightning bolt.
+Apparently an electron particle beam would resemble a lightning bolt.